traitecoevo/Revolve/doc/models.md

 ## Dieckmann and Doebeli 1999 -- Evolution under competition for a limiting resource

-@dieckmann_origin_1999 present a general model of evolution where there is competition for a limiting resource and the strength of competition between individuals declines with phenotypic distance according to a Gaussian function.
+@dieckmann_origin_1999 present a general model of trait evolution where there is competition for a limiting resource and the strength of competition between individuals declines with phenotypic distance according to a Gaussian function:

-### 1-D version

-The 1D version of this model considers evolution of an ecological trait influencing competitive interactions,
+Fitness is calculated as difference between births and deaths, given by

 \begin{equation} \label{eq:DD99-fit1}  \hat{f}(x^\prime,x,y) = r\left(1- \frac{\sum_{i=1}^N y_i \, C(x^\prime,x_i)} {K(x^\prime)} \right),\end{equation}